- Climate Strategies – Project Highlights, December 2019

 Our activities at COP25, Madrid

-Climate Strategies will participate at COP25 (2-13 December 2019, Madrid, Spain) with the organisation of side events, meetings and participation in spaces at the conference.
+Climate Strategies participated at COP25 (2-13 December 2019, Madrid, Spain) with the organisation of side events, meetings and participation in spaces at the conference.
 You can find a list for some of our events below, in chronological order.
-We will be constantly updating this page over the next days – stay tuned!

 Mobilising Co-Benefits and Raising NDC Ambition with Just Transition Perspectives in Latin America